sathyasjali/nf-core-crispresso/README.md

 ## Introduction

 **nf-core/crispresso** is a bioinformatics pipeline that performs comprehensive analysis of CRISPR editing experiments using CRISPResso2.
-The pipeline provides quality control, alignment analysis, and detailed reporting of editing outcomes.
+The pipeline provides quality control, alignment analysis, and detailed reporting of editing outcomes with enhanced per-sample sequence support and comprehensive CSV output generation.

 ## Pipeline Summary